-4) 6to4 Tunnel: An IPv4 internet connection type is a prerequisite for this connection type (Manually Set Up Your Internet Connection).
-Click Advanced to input further information if your ISP requires.
-Click Save and then click Connect.
+4) 6to4 Tunnel: An IPv4 Internet connection type is a prerequisite for this connection type (Manually Configure Your Internet Connection Settings).
+Click Advanced to have more configuration if your ISP requires.
+Click Save to save the settings and then click Connect to finish the configuration.

-5) Pass-Through (Bridge): Click Save and skip to Step 6.
+5) Pass-Through (Bridge): Click Save and skip to step 6.

 5. Configure LAN ports.
 Windows users are recommended to choose from the first two types.
-Fill in Address Prefix provided by your ISP, and click Save.
+Fill in Address Prefix provided by your ISP, and click Save to save the settings.

-Find Help on the web management page to know more about items.
+Find Help on the management interface to know more about items.

-6. Click Status to check whether you have successfully set up an IPv6 connection.
+6. Click Status to check whether you succeed or not.
 The following figure is an example of a successful PPPoE configuration.

-Visit the FAQ section if there is no internet connection.
+Visit FAQ if there is no Internet connection.